Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: A Motivating Example: The Effect of Public Policies or Social Events on Covid-related Deaths

 Furthermore, policy-makers may want to plan new restrictions designed to produce a pre-specified reduction in the number of contagious interactions between infected and susceptible.
 In this case, we are dealing with the evaluation of a hypothetical intervention that is assumed to modify the distribution of the exposure $S$.
-To inform decision-makers, several epidemiologists have indeed used epidemiological models to predict the reduction on COVID19-related morbidity/mortality that could result from a hypothetical interventions that would lead to a certain reduction in the average number of contagious contacts to a certain value \citep{di2020expected, prem2020effect, davies2020effects, ferguson2020impact, anderson2020will, naturemedicine2021}.
-However, the use of epidemiological models to answer these kinds of questions relies on strong parametric and structural assumptions.
-Moreover, the actual aim of these analyses was the predicted effect of hypothetical interventions in the future, not in the observed temporal window.
-Therefore, the aforementioned issues related to predictions of causal effects still apply here.
+To inform decision-makers, several epidemiologists have used epidemiological models to predict the reduction in COVID-19-related morbidity and mortality that could result from hypothetical interventions leading to a certain reduction in the average number of contagious contacts to a certain value \citep{di2020expected, prem2020effect, davies2020effects, ferguson2020impact, anderson2020will, naturemedicine2021}.
+However, the use of epidemiological models to answer these kinds of questions relies on strong parametric assumptions.
+Moreover, the actual aim of these analyses was to predict effect of hypothetical interventions in the future, not within the observed temporal window.
+Therefore, the aforementioned issues related to predictions of causal effects remain relevant in this context.